-Whilst external organisations can provide opportunities for varied and useful information, resources and debate, careful consideration and due diligence is applied when assessing the suitability of any external organisation's events or speakers.
+Whilst external organisations can provide opportunities for varied and useful information, resources and debate, careful consideration and due diligence is applied when assessing the suitability of any external organisation's events or speakers as per our External Speaker Procedure.

-d) Personal Risk Assessment
+d) Personal Risk Assessments

-The safeguarding team will conduct Personal Risk Assessments when it is believed that an Activate Learning student may be a risk to themselves, other students, staff, property, the reputation of the organisation or at risk from others.
-The decision will be made on a case-by-case basis by members of the safeguarding team, and conducted in conjunction with learners, parent/carers, external professionals, and internal staff where appropriate.
+As per the Procedure for Personal Risk Assessments and PEEPs (Personal Emergency Evacuation Plans), the Safeguarding Team will conduct Safeguarding Personal Risk Assessments when it is believed that an Activate Learning student may be a risk to themselves, other students, staff, property, the reputation of the organisation or at risk from others.
+The decision will be made on a case-by-case basis by members of the Safeguarding Team, and conducted in conjunction with students, parent/carers, external professionals, and internal staff where appropriate.